tejuscs/adb_azure/chat-with-your-data-using-genai/chat-with-your-data-using-genai.md

 Autonomous Database supports models from OCI Generative AI, Azure OpenAI, OpenAI, and Cohere.
 This workshop will use the Azure OpenAI model.

-1. Login to your Microsost Windows Virtual machine and open Visual studio with Autonomous Database.
+1. Login to your Microsoft Windows Virtual machine and open Visual studio with Autonomous Database.

     ![This image shows the result of performing the above step.](./images/vs1.png " ")